Kasner bounces and fluctuating collapse inside hairy black holes with charged matter: The collapsed oscillations

-Note that substituting $s = s_{PK}$ into (\ref{eq:jo_q_precise}) and noting that $r(s_{PK})^2 \lesssim \epsilon^2$, one immediately gets (\ref{eq:q_precise_end}).
-Remarkably, the estimate (\ref{eq:q_precise_end}) shows that the spacetime exhibits a nonzero yet controlled \textit{discharge} within the oscillatory region $\mathcal{O}$.
+Remarkably, (\ref{eq:q_precise_end}) shows that the spacetime exhibits a nonzero, yet controlled \textit{discharge} within the oscillatory region $\mathcal{O}$.
 We conclude this section with a (purely algebraic) lemma revealing that the final charge $Q_{\infty}(M, \mathbf{e}, \Lambda)$ lies strictly between $\mathbf{e}$ and $\mathbf{e}/2$.